London

 Prof. Taraleigh Davis

 Embark on a captivating exploration of international law and the intricate workings of the global legal framework.
-Through engaging lectures, hands-on activities, and immersive experiences, students will grapple with fundamental questions surrounding the application and enforcement of international law.
+Through an exciting mock trial simulation and immersive experiences, students will explore fundamental questions surrounding the application and enforcement of international law.
 This unique program plans to include tours of prestigious institutions such as the Supreme Court of the U.K. and the Royal Courts of Justice (subject to availability), where we will view live court cases.
 Additionally, we plan to visit Parliament and tour the historic Inns of Court alongside a London lawyer, gaining invaluable perspectives on legal practice and tradition.

 THE 131 Introduction to Theatre (BCC FA) or THE 494: Theatre Expedition